dagerotyp/DWH_Supermarket/README.md

 # DWH_Supermarket
 This is the Data Warehouse project that I've been working on during the EPAM Data Analytics engineering for Supermarket Chain using PostgreSQL

+To buld DWH in PostgreSQL follow the steps included in _build_dwh_script.sql_ file.

 # Project Summary:
 The primary objective of this project is to create a concept data warehouse using dimensional modelling techniques (Inmon and Kimball).
 Identify the key stakeholders and business requirements.
 Based on these requirements develop a design schema for the data warehouse.
 In the next step data warehouse was implemented using PostgreSQL.
 Based on build DWH create a PowerBI report to get meaninful insights.